Q. Why should I hire an Immigration Consultant?

 Q. Do I need medical clearance to migrate to Canada?

-Yes.
-You and your dependants, whether they will accompany you or not, must
+A. Yes.
+You and your dependants, whether they will accompany you or

 undergo and pass a medical examination.
 To pass the medical examinations,